How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 - Warm water

 First, use the plastic scraper to remove as much of the glue from the floor surface as you can.
-Be as gentle as possible.
-You don’t want to accidentally scratch the finishing.
+Be gentle.
+You don't want to accidentally scratch the finishing.

 Once most of the glue stains are scraped off, some glue residues will still remain on the surface.
 You can deal with them by applying acetone and scrubbing them off.

-Take a cotton mopping pad and add acetone to it.
+Take a cotton cloth and add acetone to it.
 Just a little bit so that the cloth is slightly damp with the chemical.
-Do not add so much that it’s dripping wet.
+Don't add so much that it's dripping wet.

 Dab at the glue residues.
 Let it sit for a minute.
 The glue will gradually weaken.